mucommander/mucommander/readme.txt

 - Mac OS X: fixed the 'Empty trash' option which would sometimes be enabled when the trash was empty.
 - Fixed an encoding issue affecting SFTP filenames on some platforms.
-- J2SSH library upgraded to version 0.2.9 which fixes some bugs.
 - Fixed a bug in the text viewer and editor which prevented certain files from being opened.
 - Fixed a regression which prevented UNC paths from being listed properly